msbence/hackintosh-DellLatitude5400/README.md

  - The brightness control keys are not working, eventhough I added and configured the Brightness Control kext.
 I kept it, as with a version upgrade they might fix it.
  - HDMI coldplug: I have no idea why is it happing...
 But I use a USB-C docking station, so it's not a problem at all for me.
 And the port itself works, just need a re-plugging, so...

 I would have a sentence about Intel Wifi+BT which the 5400 contains by default: When I started this project there was no such thing as Intel Wifi support at all.
 During the years kexts started to appear, and now I have seen promising results.
 That's why I digged my stock card up, placed it back, and made my EFI compatible with it!
 So it will work with stock WLAN card.
-Eventhough I would still recommend getting a natively supported one, first because the Intel card was not so stable (usuable, but not smooth (for example slow network scanning)), secondly as it did with Ventura, Apple can rewrite the whole BT/WLAN with any upgrade.
+Eventhough I would still recommend getting a natively supported one, first because the Intel card was not so stable (usuable, but not smooth (for example slow network scanning)), secondly as they did with Ventura, Apple can rewrite the whole BT/WLAN with any upgrade.
 There is nothing better than natively supported hardware, even in this wild west... :)

 Pull requests or suggestions are welcome! :)